Notice of Attendance

 The Board of Directors proposes that the Annual General Meeting authorizes the Board of Director, on one or more occasions during the period until the next Annual General Meeting, to resolve on share issue of a maximum of 13,300,000 Class B shares (corresponding to a dilution of approximately 10.0 percent of share capital and approximately 7.9 percent of the votes).

-The purpose with the authorization is that the Company in a time efficient way shall be able to make payment in shares in connection with possible acquisitions of properties or businesses that the Company may undertake.
+The purpose with the authorization is that the Company in a time efficient way shall be able to make payment in own shares in connection with possible acquisitions of properties or businesses that the company may undertake.

 Authorisation for the Board of Directors to resolve to purchase own shares of the Company (item 17)

-The Board may resolve to repurchase its own shares within the context of a repurchase program in accordance with Article 5 of the EU Market Abuse Regulation, provided the purpose of the acquisition is merely to reduce the Company’s share capital.
+The Board may resolve to repurchase its own shares within the context of a repurchase program in accordance with Commission Regulation (EC) No 2273/2003, provided the purpose of the acquisition is merely to reduce the Company’s share capital.

-The purposes of the authorisation is to secure delivery of shares under the option scheme of the Group and to give the Board of Directors greater scope to act when working with the Company’s capital structure and thereby contribute to increased shareholder value.
+The purposes of the authorisation is to give the Board of Directors greater scope to act when working with the Company’s capital structure and thereby contribute to increased shareholder value.

 A valid resolution requires approval of shareholders representing at least two-thirds of the votes cast and the shares represented.

-The Annual Report for the financial year 2017 and the Board of Directors’ statement in respect of the above proposal regarding profit distribution and authorisation to purchase own shares will be available at the Company as from 7 March 2018 at the address Smedjegatan 2C in Nacka and on the Company’s website www.al.se.
-The Annual Report will also be distributed to shareholders prior to the AGM and can be ordered by telephone +46 8 615 89 00 or by e-mail: email@example.com.
+The Annual Report for the financial year 2014 and the Board of Directors’ statement in respect of the above proposal regarding profit distribution and authorisation to purchase own shares will be available at the Company as from 31 March 2014 at the address Sickla Industriväg 19 in Nacka and on the Company’s website www.atriumljungberg.se.
+The Annual Report will also be distributed to shareholders prior to the AGM and can be ordered by fax +46 8 615 89 99, by telephone +46 8 615 89 00 or by e-mail: email@example.com.
 Shareholders are reminded of their right to request information at the General Meeting from the Board of Directors and the Managing Director pursuant to Chapter 7, section 32 of the Swedish Companies Act.

 Atrium Ljungberg AB (publ)